-- 75. There are a range of civil and scientific applications for the verification technologies of the Treaty that can benefit States Signatories.
+71. There are a range of civil and scientific applications for the verification technologies of the Treaty that can benefit States Signatories.
 The abundance of data and products available to States Signatories can facilitate their civil and scientific activities, including, for example, natural disaster warning and preparedness, sustainable development, climate change research, knowledge expansion and human welfare.
-Since 2011 a total of 114 contracts have been signed, providing researchers from 26 countries free access to IMS data through the virtual Data Exploitation Centre. - 76.
-As an example of the civil and scientific applications of the verification technologies, the Commission has agreed on terms under which IMS seismic and hydroacoustic data can be made available to recognized tsunami warning organizations.
-Sixteen such agreements or arrangements with fifteen countries are currently in place for which data from approximately 100 IMS stations are being sent.
-Tsunami warning organizations have confirmed that the use of IMS data, which are more timely and reliable than data from other sources, increases their ability to identify potentially tsunamigenic earthquakes and to issue more rapid warnings.
-Another example is the membership of the Commission in the Inter-Agency Committee on Radiological and Nuclear Emergencies which has 18 member organizations as well as observer organizations.
-The
+Since 2011 a total of 156 contracts have been signed, providing researchers from 27 countries free access to IMS data through the virtual Data Exploitation Centre.

-Commission is a co-sponsor of the Joint Radiation Emergency Management Plan of the international organizations.
+As an example of the civil and scientific applications of the verification technologies, 72. the Commission has agreed on terms under which IMS seismic and hydroacoustic data can be made available to recognized tsunami warning organizations.
+Eighteen such agreements or arrangements with seventeen countries are currently in place for which data from approximately 100 IMS stations are being sent.
+Tsunami warning organizations have confirmed that the use of IMS data, which are timelier and more reliable than data from other sources, increases their ability to identify potentially tsunamigenic earthquakes and to issue more rapid warnings.
+Another example is the membership of the Commission in the Inter-Agency Committee on Radiological and Nuclear Emergencies which has 19 member organizations as well as observer organizations.
+The Commission is a co-sponsor of the Joint Radiation Emergency Management Plan of the international organizations.
 According to the plan, in case of a radiological or nuclear emergency IMS data and IDC products may be shared through the secure IAEA Unified System for Information Exchange in Incidents and Emergencies.
-An agreement for cooperation between the Commission and the IAEA in this regard was signed in 2016.
+The Practical Arrangements between the Commission and the IAEA in this regard was signed in 2016.